-No rainfall is expected Thursday and Friday.
-However, there will be a renewed risk of frost freeze conditions in the morning.
-A couple of showers and thunderstorms are possible for the last weekend of April, but it does not look like a washout.
-Temperatures will spike on Sunday into the 70-to-80-degree range with more noticeable humidity.
+A couple of showers and a thunderstorm remain possible over the last weekend of April, but it does not look like a total washout.
+Temperatures are forecasted to spike on Sunday into the 70-to-80-degree range with more noticeable humidity.